psteinb/meetingcpp2015/slides.md

 <center>
 1. Massively Parallel Programming

-2. Look and Feel

-3. GPGPU Landscape

-4. Outlook
+2. What can you use today

+3. What can you use tomorrow
 </center>